VerySeriousHireableAccount/project3-pe-tracker/client/README.md

-Web Application to keep track of who insulted you and how so you can gain and revenge
+Web Application to store all exercise logs for students in you PE Class